Make it Unique by Adding Decorative Knobs

 About the post itself:

-The plans have been drawn for a 4×4 post.
+The plans for the DIY coat rack post have been drawn for a 4×4 post.
 I live in an area where I cannot buy a post that is not chemically treated so if I need one, I generally make my own using two 2x4s.
 Using this method does change the dimensions of the post to actually 3″ x 3″, and the width of the feet, legs, and supports will have to be altered to reflect this change.
 (The length will stay the same!)
-For a fabulous how-to on making posts or table legs using 2x4s, click here!

 - 1 – 4×4 post at 8′ OR 2 – 2x4s at 8′